Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 1. Fall Maintenance Prepares Your Lawn For Winter

 Fall maintenance is like a pre-winter boost for your lawn.
-Tasks like aeration and fertilization strengthen the roots, ensuring they have the nutrients and oxygen they need to withstand cold months and return strong when spring arrives.
+Tasks such as aeration and fertilization strengthen roots, ensuring they have the nutrients and oxygen they need to withstand cold months and return strong in spring.

 2. Weed Prevention